makrai/notes/debnath-25-appraisal-to-affect-flow.md

 # 1 Introduction

-* Affect, which encompasses both emotion and mood, is crucial in conversations, influencing eg empathy, sarcasm, and naturalness (Ruusuvuori, 2012)
+* Affect encompasses both emotion and mood, is
+  * crucial in conversations, influencing eg empathy, sarcasm, and naturalness (Ruusuvuori, 2012)
 * In the domain of conversational agents (CAs), recognizing and responding to affective cues is essential (Skowron and Paltoglou, 2011; Yang+ 2019)
 * methodologies include emotion classification, dimensional ratings, intent